saycel/black-rock-forest-store-and-forward/docs/grafana.md

 #### Step 2:
 On the upper left hand corner roll over "+" sign and click on dashboard.
-This will allow you to create your own dashboard where you can add several panels rhat will display your sensor data.
+This will allow you to create your own Dashboard where you can add several panels that will display your sensor data.

 ![Grafana Step 1](./images/Grafana-1.jpg "Add Dashboard")